28 September – 7 October 2020 (9 nights)

 Mashatu provides a refuge for the largest single population of elephant on privately-owned land in Botswana.
 Known as the relic herds of Shashe, these elephants are the last living testament to the great herds that once populated the meandering Limpopo valley.
 Today, the population on Mashatu Game Reserve alone, is estimated to number in excess of 700.

-During our stay at Mashatu, we will also make three morning visits to their well-known photographic hide.
+During our stay at Mashatu, we will also make 1 afternoon and 2 morning visits to their well-known photographic hide.
 This hide is designed with high-quality photography in mind, and as such, allows for safe, ground-level shooting opportunities.
 Mammal species which are most often encountered here are elephants, impala, baboons, warthog, eland and rarely spotted hyaena.
 Many bird species also visit the hide, and they can sometimes be photographed at close proximity.

 After our morning game drive at Mashatu we depart by air to MalaMala (we will clear customs in the town of Polokwane to transit from Botswana to South Africa).